Icarus Transfigured by m. l. teague (page 74)

 “I smelled smoke.”

-The two shared a look, which was one of naked puzzlement.
+The two shared a look—one of naked puzzlement.

-The whirling girl at last moved to unblock the door; no one stood on the rainy landing.
+The girl moved to the door.
 Less anxious, she turned back to see her lover still nude on the bed; his expression was one of a rebounding libido.
-The sight of her shapely bottom in the skirt reestablished a little distance.
+The sight of her in the shapely skirt reestablished a little distance.

 She came back to the bedside, with three-quarters of the smile she gave him before.
 Her nose scuffed his in a prelude to a salacious kiss, leaving his mouth stinging with red-hot Dentyne gum.
 He pawed at her in his judicious passive/aggressive way, and unhooked a button at her neck; a hardened morsel of encouragement was plucked out.